In a typical migration away from IBM Notes, Administrators only migrate the last X months of mail data.

 To assist with this, the FT Search Manager allows users to search their old Notes data using a Browser, then export mail, calendar items, tasks, contacts etc, WHEN and IF they need it.

-Users can search their Mail & Archives whenever they want, as many times as they want, and export to Office 365 (incl.
-Archives), PST, PDF, HTML and EML.
-For example, a user could choose to export all their Contacts, all mail from a specific person/company, all mail in certain folders, all mail with 'legal' in the subject etc.
+This saves migration resources, as users only export the additional information that they actually require.
+Users can search their Notes Mail & Archives whenever they want, as many times as they want, and export to PST, PDF, HTML and EML.
+For example a user could choose to export all their Contacts, all mail to the HR department, all mail from a specific person/company, all mail with the word 'legal' in the subject etc.

 This makes all historical Notes information available, without needing to export TB of unnecessary data.

 Powerful search functionality makes it easy for users to find the data they want, and they can export as many times as required.

 The following screenshots show data exporting using a Web Browser (the same export options apply in the Notes Client).